fvergaracl/GAME/_sources/UserGuide/Foundations/example_step_by_step/taks_creation_custom_strategy.rst.txt

-Create a Task with a Custom Strategy Independent of the Game
+Create task with custom strategy
 ------------------------------------------------------------

 After setting up your game, you might want to add tasks that, while inheriting the game's general strategy, use a specific, independent strategy for more tailored gamification approaches.
 This method allows for custom task-level strategies that may vary from the game's default strategy but still adhere to the overarching gamification framework.